fbpx

 1. Sign in to or create a permanent residence online application portal account.

 2. Fill out the following digital forms online for yourself and any family members aged 18 or older.
-These forms have been explained later in this article.

 – Generic Application Form for Canada (IMM 0008)